-2021 Annual Drinking Water Quality Report

-(Consumer Confidence Report)

-Maloy Water Supply Corporation
+2022 Annual Drinking Water Quality Report (Consumer Confidence Report) Maloy Water Supply Corporation

-Annual Water Quality Report for the period of January 1 to December 31, 2021

-For more information regarding this report contact: Shannon Baker - 903-217-3957

-2021 report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
+Annual Water Quality Report for the period of January 1 to December 31, 2022 For more information regarding this report contact: Shannon Baker - 903-217-3957 2022 report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
 Este reporte incluye información importante sobre el agua para tomar.
 Para asistencia en español, favor de llamar al telefono (903) 217-3957.
 MALOY WSC provides Ground Water from Nacatoch Sand Aquifer located in Hunt County.

-Information about your Drinking Water

-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and well s.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pickup substances resulting from the presence of animals or from human activity.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.